The claim is specific

 The Church's own reference for what she teaches and on what authority.

-Open source ↗A calm starting guide for the Catholic-curious and the returning.
+Open source ↗A starting guide for the Catholic-curious and the returning.

 Open source →Continue